Railroad Wars: Enid-Pond Creek Railroad War

 The Enid-Pond Creek Railroad War was a dispute between the citizens of two Oklahoma counties and the Rock Island Railroad.
 In the late 1880s, the Rock Island Railroad built a line into the Indian Territory, entering near Caldwell, Kansas and following the Chisholm Trail.
-At part of the infrastructure, the company established railroad stations near several of the existing stagecoach stations along the trail.
+As part of the infrastructure, the company established railroad stations near several of the existing stagecoach stations along the trail.
 Two of the stations, Pond Creek, built at Pond Stage Stand on Round Pond Creek, and Enid, built at Skeleton Station near the Skeleton Ranch headquarters, would become involved in a controversy between the railroad and the United States Department of the Interior.

 The problems began when the Department of the Interior set about opening the Cherokee Outlet to settlement.
 Hoping to lessen the problem of county seat wars, a common event in newly settled areas of the Old West, the Department of the Interior divided the Cherokee Outlet into counties and assigned them county seats.
 Pond Creek was chosen as the seat of "L" County and Enid became the seat of "O" County.
 Following the announcement of the official county seats, several Cherokee citizens began claiming land allotments, choosing sites near Pond Creek and Enid.
 Subsequently, railroad officials were accused of conspiring with the Cherokee to speculate on town development.
 Accordingly, officials in the Department of the Interior moved the government approved towns to different locations nearby, effectively creating two new towns.

 A land run opened the Cherokee Outlet in 1893 and settlers, mostly from Kansas, occupied all four town sites; railroad Pond Creek, government Pond Creek, railroad Enid, or North Enid, and government Enid, or South Enid.
 The Rock Island Railroad responded to the government's action by refusing to stop trains at the government towns.
 Initially, the citizens in both government towns protested to get the railroad to provide them service and the Oklahoma Territorial government and United States House of Representatives supported them.
 However, the United States Senate took the railroad's side and refused to act.
 Government officials then informed the Rock Island Railroad that they had to furnish mail service to the two government towns.
 The Rock Island company responded by installing a type of hook on their trains to pick up and deliver mail without having to slow down.
 When the mail pouches broke open, furious citizens claimed it was done intentionally.
 The people of Enid then passed an ordinance setting a speed limit for trains passing through the town, but the Rock Island Railroad ignored it.